-- Incorporate a range of sustainable features into landscape design, including use of planting as a micro-climate control (e.g. landscaping as windbreaks); - Utilise natural drainage patterns in landscape treatment; - Utilise simple, natural and rugged landscape treatment in overall design; - While regular street tree planting may be appropriate within the Village Centre, toward the periphery a more irregular placement and grouping of trees in strategic locations should be utilised; - U Within Activity Area 6, tree planting should be limited to strategic clusters of trees with the majority of the area retained in tussock and brown-top grasses; - Within Area 7 planting of street trees should be limited, with any planting focusing on grey shrublands, tussock and brown-top grasses.
+- Incorporate a range of sustainable features into landscape design, including use of planting as a micro-climate control (e.g. landscaping as windbreaks); - Utilise natural drainage patterns in landscape treatment; - Utilise simple, natural and rugged landscape treatment in overall design; - U While regular street tree planting may be appropriate within the Village Centre, toward the periphery a more irregular placement and grouping of trees in strategic locations should be utilised; - Ultimed to strategic clusters of trees with the majority of the area retained in tussock and brown-top grasses; - Ulthin Area 7 planting of street trees should be limited, with any planting focusing on grey shrublands, tussock and brown-top grasses.